 Address: Subway 4, Old Street Station, EC1Y 1BE

-London’s most iconic skate brand Palace opened its new store in April 2015 and it is obviously on our list of must-see streetwear stores.
+London’s most iconic skate brand Palace opened its new store in April 2015 and is irreplacable on our a list of must-see London streetwear stores.
 Located in Soho, the store offers a full-service skate section and a range of its apparel spread across the beautifully designed retail space.
 When visiting, be prepared to queue for a while in order to enter.

 Address: 26 Brewer Street, W1F 0SW